1st Dáil

 The First Dáil (An Chéad Dáil) was Dáil Éireann as it convened from 1919 to 1921.
 It was the first meeting of the unicameral parliament of the revolutionary Irish Republic.
 In the December 1918 election to the Parliament of the United Kingdom, the Irish republican party Sinn Féin won a landslide victory in Ireland.
 In line with their manifesto, its MPs refused to take their seats, and on 21 January 1919 they founded a separate parliament in Dublin called Dáil Éireann ("Assembly of Ireland").
 They declared Irish independence, ratifying the Proclamation of the Irish Republic that had been issued in the 1916 Easter Rising, and adopted a provisional constitution.

 Its first meeting happened on the same day as one of the first engagements of what became the Irish War of Independence.
 Although the Dáil had not authorised any armed action, it became a "symbol of popular resistance and a source of legitimacy for fighting men in the guerrilla war that developed".

-The Dáil was outlawed by the British government in September 1919, and thereafter it met in secret.
+The Dáil was outlawed by the Dublin Castle administration in September 1919, and thereafter it met in secret.
 The First Dáil met 21 times and its main business was establishing the Irish Republic.
 It created the beginnings of an independent Irish government and state apparatus.
 Following the May 1921 elections, the First Dáil was succeeded by the Second Dáil of 1921–1922.

 Background

 In the early 20th century Ireland was a part of the United Kingdom of Great Britain and Ireland and was represented in the House of Commons of the United Kingdom by 105 Members of Parliament (MPs).
 From 1882, most Irish MPs were members of the Irish Parliamentary Party (IPP) who strove in several Home Rule Bills to achieve self-government for Ireland within the United Kingdom.
-This resulted in the Government of Ireland Act 1914, but its implementation was postponed with the outbreak of the First World War.
+This resulted in the Government of Ireland Act 1914, but its implementation was postponed with the outbreak of World War I.

 The founder of the small Sinn Féin party, Arthur Griffith, believed Irish nationalists should emulate the Hungarian nationalists who had gained legislative independence from Austria.
 In 1867, Hungarian representatives had boycotted the Imperial parliament in Vienna and unilaterally established their own legislature in Budapest, resulting in the Austro-Hungarian Compromise of 1867.
 Griffith argued that Irish nationalists should follow this "policy of passive resistance – with occasional excursions into the domain of active resistance".

-In April 1916, during the First World War, Irish republicans launched an uprising against British rule in Ireland, the Easter Rising.
-They proclaimed an Irish Republic.
-After a week of heavy fighting, mostly in Dublin, the rising was put down by British forces.
-About 3,500 people were taken prisoner by the British, many of whom had played no part in the Rising.
-Most of the Rising's leaders were executed.
-The rising, the British response, and the British attempt to introduce conscription in Ireland, led to greater public support for Sinn Féin and Irish independence.
+In April 1916, Irish rebels launched the Easter Uprising against British rule in Ireland, proclaiming an independent Irish Republic.
+After a week of heavy fighting, mostly in Dublin, the rebellion was suppressed by British forces, who took 3,500 people prisoner, 1,800 of whom were sent to internment camps or prisons in Britain; most of the rebellion's leaders were executed.
+The rebellion, the British response to it, and the British government's failed attempt to introduce conscription in Ireland led to greater public support for Sinn Féin and Irish independence.